drjuls/AMBiT/INSTALL.md

 will install AMBiT to `./installed/bin/ambit`.

+## Building with OpenBLAS
+OpenBLAS can provide substantial speedups for linear algebra operations compared to Eigen's internal libraries (the default if no options are specified).
+CMake can usually find OpenBLAS automatically when `USE_OPENBLAS=true`, but if it fails then you may need to manually specify the path to the OpenBLAS installation via the `CMAKE_PREFIX_PATH` variable.

+OpenBLAS can either run in multithreaded or single-threaded mode, depending on how the library was compiled.
+In order to get actual multithreading, OpenBLAS must have been compiled with *both* "multithreading" and "OpenMP" support, otherwise it will run on a single CPU core when called by AMBiT to avoid deadlocks with the OpenMP runtime.
+See [this GitHub issue](https://github.com/OpenMathLib/OpenBLAS/issues/2543) or the [OpenBLAS FAQ](https://github.com/OpenMathLib/OpenBLAS/wiki/Faq#wronglibrary) for more info.

+If you are not building OpenMP from source, the build-options will have been handled by your OS's package manager or cluster's administrators.
+Even in single-threaded, OpenBLAS will typically be faster than the default BLAS/LAPACK libraries.

 ## Building with MKL
 Intel's Math Kernel Library (MKL) can provide substantial speedups for linear algebra operations, but it has many configuration options and can be difficult to link against.
 Fortunately, MKL